kekayan/notes/_posts/2020-05-19-djang-getting-started.md

 ```

 ## Settings.py
+Let's see what are the modifications i do in the `settings.py`

-I am going to install three more python packages
+I am going to install two more python packages
 ```shell
 pip install python-decouple
 pip install dj-database-url
 ```

-### python-decouple
+### why python-decouple
 Web apps have different environments params.For example
 in Django database url, password, secret key, debug status, email host, allowed hosts.
 Best thing to do is decouple them from actual application.
 Python Decouple is doing exactly that by separating the settings parameters from the source code.